-Green edges in the network are comparatively rare.
+Solid edges in the network (representing both co-author and co-PI relationships) are comparatively rare.
 There are only six instances of individuals sharing both relationship types.
 This particular set of awards includes three awards with five investigators each, but even among these it appears uncommon for investigators to co-author papers.
 Though these results are tempered by the sparseness of data, they offer the opportunity to explore these interactions in a more complete data set.
 If PIs largely do not share authorship ties, there may be a division of labor where an investigator "team" is engaging in predominantly isolated projects.